-For my Pinterest page I created boards for the Light Space & Time (LST) “Art Gallery Posts”, “LST Artist Press Releases”, “LST Helpful Marketing Articles” and along with a board of “My Art Photography”.
+For the gallery Pinterest page we created boards for the Light Space & Time (LST) “Art Gallery Posts”, “LST Artist Press Releases”, “LST Helpful Marketing Articles.
 When these boards get updated or added to, or re-pinned they than become a part of the Pinterest Stream.
-I also created boards for “Art & Photography That I Like” and then being the animal lover that I am, I created a “Dogs, Cats & Animals” board.
-I will be adding other boards in the future that will be related to the Light Space & Time Art Gallery.
 The art that is showcased and featured on the gallery website will also become featured posts that will get pinned at Pinterest too.
 It is a simple, visual and low key way in which to promote our artists, art competitions and art exhibitions.

 As an artist how can you use Pinterest to market and brand your art?
 An account at Pinterest is by invitation only.
 Find people through your current networks that are already on Pinterest and ask them for an invitation.
 It should only take a day or two before you get invitation to join.
 After you open your account, thoroughly complete the profile information, related to your art, your art website and make sure you provide your Facebook and Twitter account information, as you will be able to instantly share your pins on these two websites as well.
 One other thing, always use a graphic, logo or good profile picture, as you are “visually” marketing yourself and your art.
 Now you are able to begin to create a board of your art directly from your website.